 WHICH IS THE BEST SEASON TO TREK THE ANNAPURNA CIRCUIT?

 The best season is September-November because you get clear views after the monsoon.
-The second-best season in the spring, i.e., March-April, as you get to see rare wildflowers on the trail.
+The second-best spring season in the spring, i.e., March-April, as you see rare wildflowers on the trail.
 However, the Round Annapurna Trek can be done around the year.

 HOW FIT DO I NEED TO BE TO TREK THE ANNAPURNA CIRCUIT?

 Any healthy individual can do Round Annapurna Trek as it is only moderately challenging.
 But, Children and elderly citizens are not recommended to do this Trek.

 HOW LONG DO I NEED TO WALK EVERY DAY?

 You will have to walk 6-7 hours a day on average.

 WHAT PERMITS DO I NEED TO TAKE FOR ANNAPURNA CIRCUIT TREKKING?

 You need two permits in the Annapurna Region: ACAP Permit and TIMS Card.
 You’ll need ACAP permission to enter the Annapurna Conservation Area (ACA) because the ACA comprises a significant portion of the trek.
 A TIMS Card is necessary to trek on Nepal’s major trekking trails, such as the Annapurna Circuit Trekking.

 The Annapurna Circuit reaches the highest altitude at Thorong La Pass, i.e., 5,416 meters.